LoginRadius/engineering-portal/content/blog/Full_data_science_pipeline_implementation/index.md

   • More predictors = multiple regression

-Here I just tried to use firstly metascore of movies to predict IMDB ratings and secondly I tried to enhance it by using metascore and votes to predict IMDB rating .This was a simple experiment I tried .
+Here I just tried to use metascore of movies firstly to predict IMDB ratings and secondly I wanted to enhance it by using metascore and votes to predict IMDB rating.

 ```python
 ## ML model